UPPMAX/programming_formalisms/docs/project/team_roles.md

 ???- question "For teachers"

-    Prerequisites are:

-    - .

-    Teaching goals are:

-    - .

     Prior:

-    - .
+    - How to divide up the labor in a project?
+    - How does the ultimate team look like?
+    - What roles does a team have?

     Lesson plans: